cnoam/technion-iem-ds_lab/README.md

 # Exercise submission checker

-This project is a web server for students to upload, build and execute programming tasks in C++ and Python.
+This project is a web server for students to upload, build and execute programming tasks in C++,Python, Java etc.
-Java can be easily added.

 The server runs in a Docker container, on a linux host.